Competitive Analysis

 User Personas

 Using my research findings and steps taken to define the problem, I moved on to ideate a potential solution.
-I came up with an idea, called Roam
+I came up with an idea, called Roam.

-Feature Set
+Feature Diagram

 Card Sort